thementat42/Manganese/docs/01_variables_and_types.md

 | `string` | A sequence of characters       | Variable (8 bits * length)                         |
 | `T[]`    | An array of elements of type T | Variable (size of element * length)                |

 Strings are declared using double quotes.
+Raw strings can be declared in enclosing backticks.
 Arrays are homogenous, meaning that all the elements must be of the same type.

 ```manganese